Paperback - Trade

 When he introduced the "Reform Act" bill in 2013, Conservative MP Michael Chong brought the issue of parliamentary reform to the forefront, proposing changes that would empower MPs and hold party leadership accountable to their caucus--and therefore, to all Canadians.
 Although the changes required for such reforms are modest, the effects they would have on the Canadian democratic process would be revolutionary.

 In Turning Parliament Inside Out, Chong joins Kennedy Stewart (NDP) and Scott Simms (Liberal) in organizing a collaboration between MPs from all of Canada's major political parties, representing ridings from across the country.
 They join together in an across-the-aisle effort to make these changes a reality, explaining why reform is so urgently needed and proposing practical, achievable suggestions for making it happen.
+The contributors of this cross-partisan, cooperative project aimed at increasing citizen control of Canada's political institutions, include:

 About the Authors